valboz/VBBinaryLensing/docs/BinarySources.md

 printf("Binary Source Light Curve at time t: %lf", Mag); // Output should be 2.70...
 ```

 In this function we are assuming that all properties of the sources can be deduced by their mass ratio through the mass-radius-luminosity relations specified above and customizable by the user.
-Therefore, the flux ratio will be $FR = qs^q$, where $q$ is given by 'VBBL.mass_luminosity_exponent' and the radius of the second source will be $rho * qs^p$, where $p$ is given by 'VBBL.mass_radius_exponent'.
+Therefore, the flux ratio will be `FR = qs^q`, where `q` is given by 'VBBL.mass_luminosity_exponent' and the radius of the second source will be `rho * qs^p`, where `p` is given by 'VBBL.mass_radius_exponent'.

 Xallarap is also available for binary lenses through the `BinSourceBinaryLensXallarap` function.
 In this case, the parameters are 13 with the seven parameters for the [static binary lens](BinaryLenses.md) followed by the six parameters for the xallarap.